emiliodicaprio/xhptdc8_babel/go/info/src-cgo/README.md

 ### Building the Code (64-bit)
 #### Prerequisites
-1. Go installed on your local machine.
+1. `Go` is installed on your local machine.
 2. Just make sure you have the latest files of `\lib\include\` and `\lib\x64dummy\` on your local machine.

 #### Steps